renesas-rz/meta-rz-edge-ai-demo/README.md

 * Total items and inference time is shown in the top right-hand corner of the application.

+### Pose Estimation Mode
+* Click "Start Inference/Stop Inference" to run inference continuously.
+* Click "Use Thunder/Lightning" to change between Lightning and Thunder MoveNet models.
+* Click "Input->Load Image/Video" to load a static image or video file.

+Expected results:
+* Lines are drawn which connect the joints and facial features of the detected person.
+* Total FPS and inference time is shown in the top right-hand corner of the application.

 ### Common Mode Settings
 * Click "Input->Load Camera Feed" to return to live camera feed.
 * Click "Inference Engine->TensorFlow Lite + ArmNN delegate" to run inference